The Biochemistry Of Human Health

 Unfortunately, the longer the stools stay in the intestines, the more cholesterol will be re-absorbed and sent back out into the blood via the LDL.
 Poor liver function may also reduce the rate of bile salt processing and cause cholesterol accumulation too.

-What do statins do?
-They block the synthesis of mevalonate by the HmG-CoA reductase (HmG-CR) enzyme by inhibiting the activity of HmG-CR.
+Statins block the synthesis of mevalonate by the HmG-CoA reductase (HmG-CR) enzyme by inhibiting the activity of HmG-CR.
 Mevalonate is a significant intermediary in the synthesis of cholesterol.

 Hence, we’re looking at a reduction in the synthesis of fresh cholesterol.